 If you’re looking for a trip with a difference, Qatar’s capital might just be it.
-We can’t pretend it’s a 100% relaxing experience (any place with an average temperate of 33 C is never going to be chilled, if you pardon the pun), but we can guarantee a fascinating trip.
+We can’t pretend it’s a 100% relaxing experience (any place with an average temperature of 33°C is never going to be chilled, if you pardon the pun), but we can guarantee a fascinating trip.

-What make Doha particularly interesting at the moment are the huge changes that are constantly happening.
-As the country prepares for the 2022 World Cup and the government keeps investing in cultural landmarks and programmes, Doha is a dynamic and multifaceted city.
+What makes Doha particularly captivating at the moment is the monumental changes that are continually happening.
+As the country prepares for the 2022 World Cup and the government keeps investing in cultural landmarks and programs, Doha is a dynamic and multifaceted city.

-Aside from shopping, which is practically a Qatari pastime, whether in the modern chains of the mall or the stalls of the souq, visitors to Doha can also take advantage of the recently developed emphasis on the arts.
-The Museum of Islamic Art is justifiably world-famous and Katara cultural village is a hub of galleries, concerts and events.
+Aside from shopping (which is practically a Qatari pastime undertaken in the modern malls and the stalls of the souq), visitors to Doha can also take advantage of the recently developed emphasis on the arts.
+The Museum of Islamic Art is justifiably world-famous, and Katara cultural village is a hub of galleries, concerts, and events.

-There are definitely surreal moments as you navigate the clash of conservative values and decadent consumerism, but as a visitor you shouldn’t encounter many problems and people here are very friendly and welcoming.
-Plus, this is a chance to see a city ‘in the making’, an opportunity that’s rare in well-established Europe.
+There are definitely surreal moments as you navigate the clash of conservative values and decadent consumerism, but as a visitor, you shouldn’t encounter any problems, and people here are very approachable and welcoming.
+Plus, this is a chance to see a city ‘in the making,’ an opportunity that’s rare in well-established Europe.

 So, what’s going to be on your itinerary?
 Let’s have a look at some of the best things to do in Doha…

-The Doha Fire Station Art Centre was conceptualized as a way of promoting emerging talent and creating a space where new artists can learn from established ones – there are residency programs as well as the exhibitions (in case you’re a budding artist with a desire to move to Doha!).
-Recent, well-received exhibitions include avant-garde Russian artist Kazimir Malevich, Picasso, and Ai Weiwei.
+The Doha Fire Station Art Centre was conceptualized as a way of promoting emerging talent and creating a space where new artists can learn from established ones.
+There are residency programs as well as the exhibitions (in case you’re a budding artist with a desire to move to Doha!).
+Recent, well-received presentations include avant-garde Russian artist Kazimir Malevich, Picasso, and Ai Weiwei.
 Check there’s something on before making the drive out there, but if there is, it’s well worth the trip.

 Otherwise known as the Imam Muhammad ibn Abd al-Wahhab Mosque, this phenomenal structure is the largest mosque in the country and manages to combine the clean lines of Qatari architecture with a traditional style.
 Towering above its surroundings, it looks incredibly striking, especially at night when the 90 domes are lit up with white light.
 There’s something fortress-like about the building, although it is only a place for prayer.
 While it doesn’t quite have the charm of the ancient mosques of Shiraz or Tabriz in nearby Iran, it is still stunning and absolutely worth a visit.